So you want to go to Lapland, you don’t know where to start and you’re completely overwhelmed with all the things you need to think about.

 - Winter jacket.
 Locals recommend going the extra mile when it comes to your jacket.
 It needs to be one that can perform in extreme temperatures even if it never sees extreme temperatures.
 The top type of insulated jacket for conditions like this is the down parka, as worn by science expeditions in Antarctica.

 If a down parka is too expensive or you wouldn’t use it enough to warrant spending so much on one, a down shell jacket or any other sort of insulated jacket is better than nothing.
+Again, check out second hand selling sites if you’re on a budget.

 At the very least you would want a padded jacket.
 If a jacket is very thin, it is doubtful it will keep the heat in.
 If it is quite thick, it should do a good job.